lloydtabb/imdb/composer.md

 ### <!--malloy-query model="imdb-queries2.malloy" source="movies2" query="batman_dashboard"--> `Batman Movies`

-## About Malloy Composer
+## More About Malloy Composer

-Composer is implemented using Malloy, DuckDB and WASM and runs completely in your browser.
+This composer is implemented using Malloy, DuckDB and WASM and runs completely in your browser.
 Javascript code is compled from here:

   https://github.com/malloydata/malloy-composer